Order MUGILIFORMES (Mullets)

 Aldrichetta forsteri (Valenciennes 1836) in honor of Johann Reinhold Forster (1729-1798), naturalist aboard James Cook’s second voyage on HMS Resolution, who observed this mullet in New Zealand in 1769; while he identified it as Mugil albula (=cephalus), his notes provided sufficient descriptive data for Valenciennes to determine it was a separate and new species

-Cestraeus Valenciennes 1836 latinization of kestreus, a name used by Aristotle for mullets
+Cestraeus Valenciennes 1836 Latinization of kestreus, a name used by Aristotle for mullets

 Cestraeus goldiei (Macleay 1883) in honor of “Alex” Goldie, probably Andrew Goldie (1840-1891), Scottish-born merchant, explorer and natural history collector, who collected type from the Goldie River (which he named after himself) in Papua New Guinea